redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Property|Description
 ---|---
 Unique ID|networking-undeclared-container-ports-usage
-Description|Check that containers do not listen on ports that weren't declared in their specification Result Type|normative
+Description|Check that containers do not listen on ports that weren't declared in their specification.
+Platforms may be configured to block undeclared ports.
+Result Type|normative
-Suggested Remediation|Ensure the CNF apps do not listen on undeclared containers' ports Best Practice Reference|https://connect.redhat.com/sites/default/files/2022-05/Cloud%20Native%20Network%20Function%20Requirements%201-3.pdf Section 16.3.1.1
+Suggested Remediation|Ensure the CNF apps do not listen on undeclared containers' ports.
+Best Practice Reference|https://connect.redhat.com/sites/default/files/2022-05/Cloud%20Native%20Network%20Function%20Requirements%201-3.pdf Section 16.3.1.1
 Exception Process|There is no documented exception process for this.
 Tags|common,telco,networking